 UiPath is one of the leading RPA tools that is used on the Windows desktop for automation.
 The tool helps in removing human intervention by automating repetitive or redundant tasks.
 This RPA tool is very simple and has a drag-and-drop functionality.

 “UiPath is open and collaborative.
 Its success, as arguably the fastest-growing enterprise software company in history, has been driven by its community of 250,000 users.
 They are the ones who come up with the good ideas, the new technologies to look at, the new implementation partners to talk to, and so on.
 No other RPA vendor has this reach.”, says Guy Kirkwood, UiPath’s chief evangelist.

 It also has a standard studio with over 300 pre-built automation components.
 And it integrates automation with business software for simple automation and advanced development features for the more experienced users.

 Automation Anywhere is an RPA tool that has a goal to offer its users scalable, secure, and resilient features.

 This RPA tool recently launched in 2019 with a community edition that lets you explore the tools and automate the tasks.
 And, also provide you with an enterprise service.

 “James Dening, VP and European RPA evangelist at Automation Anywhere says, “Our recent research with Goldsmiths, University of London shows that the greatest ROI on RPA investment is achieved with simultaneous investment in people.
 Businesses need to understand how RPA fits within their operations, but ultimately the key to successful RPA implementation is diligent planning and management of the organisation’s workforce transformation.”

-Automation Anywhere offers better performance as it has the ability to integrate to different platforms and also scale whenever the client wants to extend the functionality.
+Automation Anywhere offers better performance as it has the ability to integrate into different platforms and also scale whenever the client wants to extend the functionality.
 It is meant to be used at the enterprise level and is mainly designed for solving complex issues.